As a Weapon Engineer Officer you will be one of the Navy’s weapon, communication, sensor and combat management system

-After graduating JOCT and a minimum of six months experience onboard a ship, you will move to either the Royal Navy’s Maritime Warfare School near Portsmouth, UK; or the Royal Australian Navy's Engineering Training Facility in Melbourne, Australia.
-Here you’ll complete the Systems Engineering and Management Course (SEMC), learning the the principles of weapon engineering and the management of a ship’s engineering department.
+After graduating JOCT and a minimum of six months experience onboard a ship, you will move to the Royal Navy’s Maritime Warfare School near Portsmouth, UK.
+Here you’ll complete the Systems Engineering and Management Course (SEMC), learning the principles of weapon engineering and the management of a ship’s engineering department.

 The next phase of your career will be on-the-job training conducted under the supervision of a senior Weapon Engineer.
-You will be mentored to achieve the Weapon Engineer Officers’ Charge Qualification (MCQ), which indicates you have the theoretical and practical knowledge required to take sole charge of a ship’s Weapon Engineering Department.
+You will be mentored to achieve the Weapon Engineer Officers’ Charge Qualification (WCQ), which indicates you have the theoretical and practical knowledge required to take sole charge of a ship’s Weapon Engineering Department.

 You will then rotate through various shore based engineering positions every 18 to 24 months, to broaden your skills before returning to sea as the senior Weapon Engineer.
 You will be offered continuous internal and external training opportunities for professional development.
 You will be able to complete your Masters degree, and you'll benefit from a streamlined route to becoming a Chartered Engineer.

 Upon successful enlistment into the Navy you will complete the seven week Joint Officer Induction Course (JOIC) at RNZAF Base – Woodbourne.
 Once you march out of the JOIC you continue with the remaining 15 weeks of Junior Officer Common Training course (JOCT), which is back at the Devonport Naval Base.
 You will be exposed to various subjects and find out if you’ve got what it takes to be an officer in the Navy!